Magnet AXIOM Advanced Computer Forensics

 - Understanding Jumplists is just the beginning.
 Being able to utilize the data provided to correlate information about previously existing drives and the files located on them which are no longer part of the system, is what this lesson is all about.

-Collecting RAM and Parsing RAM Images
+Collecting RAM And Parsing RAM

 - Collection of RAM in running computers is paramount.
 Examiners would not leave a 16 GB or 32 GB thumb drive laying at the collection scene and surely, they are not going to leave RAM uncollected.
 This lesson will discuss the collection of RAM and where and why it is important.
 Besides collecting, this lesson also goes into the basics of RAM examination in volatility as well as AXIOM for carving artifacts.
 Once you open this Pandora’s box, watch out, as you will have a desire to investigate RAM at every opportunity knowing what it can hold.